 Unless you understand managerial accounting, you cannot have a thorough understanding of a company's internal operations.
 What you learn in this course will help you understand the operations of your future employer (and enable you to be more successful at your job), and help you understand other companies you encounter in your role as competitor, consultant, or investor.

 COURSE OPERATION:

-The course meets three times a week - lectures on Monday and Wednesday and a recitation on Friday.
+The course meets four times a week - lectures on Monday, Tuesday, Wednesday and Thursday.